SumanKumar0176/Sensor-Fault-Detection/README.md

 The problem is to reduce the cost due to unnecessary repairs.
 So it is required to minimize the false predictions.

 # Tech Stack Used
-1.Python
+1. Python
-2.FastAPI
+2 .FastAPI
-3.Machine learning algorithms
+3. Machine learning algorithms
-4.Docker
+4. Docker
-5.MongoDB
+5. MongoDB

 # Infrastructure Required.
-AWS S3
+1. AWS S3
-AWS EC2
+2. AWS EC2
-AWS ECR
+3. AWS ECR
-Git Actions
+4. Git Actions
-Terraform
+5. Terraform

 # How to run?